Switch broadband, phone or TV provider

 Talk to your current provider and tell them you’re thinking of switching to a cheaper deal with a different provider.
 Your provider may offer you a cheaper deal to get you to stay with them.

-If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave - you’ll usually be charged if you’re part-way through a fixed-term contract, and it can be expensive.
+If you don’t want to stay with your current provider, find out if you’ll be charged an ‘exit fee’ to leave.
+You’ll usually be charged an exit fee if you’re part-way through a fixed-term contract, and it can be expensive.
 It might be better to wait until your current contract ends.

 Check customer service ratings before you switch.
 It’s easy to find if you search online.

 Check your tenancy agreement if you’re renting - you may not be allowed to switch broadband provider as a tenant.
 Ask your landlord for a copy if you don’t have one or can’t find it.

 Bear in mind that you may not get the speed that’s advertised, depending on where you live.

 You can check your broadband speed using Ofcom’s speed checker.
 This will help you compare speeds advertised by other suppliers with what you’re getting now.